 2. Doesn’t like to speak up in class

-“I want to let you know that [student] started the SAGA Algebra lessons last week and she is loving it…I love to see her smile after doing Algebra!” - Teacher
+“I want to let you know that [student] started the algebra lessons last week and she is loving it…I love to see her smile after doing Algebra!” - Teacher

 3. Has been identified by the teacher as needing extra help